LongMingWei/SC1015-DSAI-B128-Team-9/README.md

 ## About

-Our project for SC1015 (Introduction to Data Science and Artificial Intelligence) analyses pokemon
+Our project for SC1015 (Introduction to Data Science and Artificial Intelligence) analyses pokemon based on numerical and categorical variables to predict their weight using numerical regression methods

 ## Problem Definition

-- Are we able to predict if a movie is good (rating above 7.2) based on its attributes?
+- Are we able to predict a pokemon's weight based on its other, even seemingly irrelevant attributes?
 - Which model would be the best to predict it?

+## Project/Code Outline

+- Dropped variables that are definitely irrelevant to our problem statement (such as name)
+- Removed a row with non-numerical data for capture rate and rows with null values of weight (make up a very small minority of our dataset)
+- Analysed weight distribution and decided not to remove outliers
+- Analysed correlation of numerical variables with weight
+- Converted certain numerical variables into categorical ones and analysed correlation of numerical predictors with weight (also analysed their count to see if their distributions/boxplots are reliable)
+- Filled up missing values of percentage male and type2 to complete the above process
+- Grouped categorical values (with similar boxplots) of certain variables into one value and made new columns based on the new grouping using lambda function
+- Used OneHotEncoder to split the categorical columns into separate new columns and put these new columns into a new dataframe
+- Concatenating the new dataframe with the numerical variables, including the response, we get a clean and prepared dataframe for our Machine Learning segment
+- Fitted the new dataframe into linear regression and random forest regression models and analysed importance of variables

 ## Models Used